 "If you can always be one or two steps ahead of your opponent, you can already win the game," Leon Bailey told bundesliga.com when speaking about his teammate.
 "And I think that's just the player he is."

 A whopping nine of Havertz's 17 goals gave Leverkusen a 1-0 lead – no player in the Bundesliga opened the scoring more frequently this term.
-And 11 of them came under Bosz, whose attack-minded style allowed Havertz's raw talent to come to the surface even better than before.
-It was no great surprise, therefore, that Havertz did not miss a single game all season, and his name will surely continue to be the first on the teamsheet in 2019/20.
+And 11 of them came under Bosz, whose attack-minded style allowed Havertz's raw talent rise to the surface even more than before.
+It was no great surprise, therefore, that the Aachen-born midfielder did not miss a single game all season.

 With such a seal of approval, Havertz is clearly going places, and few would, or could, refute the claim that he is Europe's best young midfielder.